kingwongf/basic_algos/python_questions.md

 Python Interview questions

 1. What's a decorator?
-	a. a synthetic sugar that accepts a function w/o medifiying its behaviour
+	a synthetic sugar that accepts a function w/o medifiying its behaviour

 2. What're @property, getters, setters and deletar?
 	@<method>.getter: methods helps to access the private attributes from a class